BrainardLab/PennAnomaloscope/README.md

 ## Code

 Some basic code for controlling the anomaloscope.
 Includes code contributed by others.
-See ICVS2025 for code and calibration data used at the ICVS 2025 Summer School.
+See ICVS2025 directory for code and calibration data used at the ICVS 2025 Summer School.
+See Code/xContributed for code contributed by others.

 ## Electronics